diglactic/laravel-breadcrumbs/README.md

 ### Advanced customizations

-For more advanced customisations you can subclass BreadcrumbsManager and/or BreadcrumbsGenerator, then update the config file with the new class name:
+For more advanced customizations you can subclass `Breadcrumbs\Manager` and/or `Breadcrumbs\Generator`, then update the config file with the new class name:

 ```php
     // Manager